Title: Using Vehicles for College Business Policy

 This policy applies to all St. Olaf faculty, staff, and students who drive vehicles while on College business.

 Anyone using a vehicle while on St. Olaf business must operate the vehicle in a safe and responsible manner, with respect for other drivers and with awareness that they are acting as a representative of the College.
-The driver and all passengers must wear seatbelts.
+The driver and all passengers must wear seat belts.
 The driver must abstain from using a cell phone for voice or texting while driving.
 The College has zero tolerance on the use of alcohol and recreational drugs when used in conjunction with the operation of a College vehicle.
 Smoking is not allowed in College vehicles.
 The driver is personally responsible for all traffic offense fines, violations, etc., incurred.
 The driver is responsible for compliance with all Minnesota Department of Public Safety child passenger restraint laws when transporting K-12 students.
-All accidents that occur during travel for St. Olaf business must be reported immediatel to the Executive Administrative Assistant in the Office of the Vice President & Chief Financial Officer (x3016).
+All accidents that occur during travel for St. Olaf business must be reported immediately to the Executive Administrative Assistant in the Office of the Vice President & Chief Financial Officer (x3016).
 All accidents that occur on campus must be reported to Public Safety (x3666).

 St. Olaf College’s insurance provider requires that all St. Olaf employees and students pass the campus driving program prior to driving College owned or leased vehicles.
 The College has selected the SafeColleges web-based training as our driver safety training program.
 This course is designed to help keep you safe behind the wheel.
 In order to remain current, the training must be repeated every two years.
 During this two year period, any citation or ticket you receive must be reported to the Executive Administrative Assistant in the Office of the Vice President & Chief Financial Officer (x3016).

 In order to qualify as a St. Olaf College driver, you must meet the following eligibility requirements: